pa241kei/htwg-latex-template/README.md

 # htwg-latex-template
-My version of a HTWG Konstanz University of Applied Sciences LaTeX template for the department of computer science
+My version of a LaTeX template for HTWG Konstanz

+Hochschule Konstanz Technik, Wirtschaft und Gestaltung University of Applied Sciences

+Department of Computer Science